PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned how to use lists, included indexing, slicing and mutating also I used loops and list comprehensions

 **Thoughts :** Exercises were pretty nice

+## Day 15 : May 11 , 2020 |  Kaggle's Python Course

+**Today's Progress :** Today I learned how to work with essential Python types: strings and dictionaries.

+**Thoughts :** Kaggle have very interesting exercises